Best Van Life Gear at REI

 EcoFlow RIVER Pro Portable Power Station

-The EcoFlow RIVER Pro is a compact portable power station that provides a reliable and efficient source of power for van lifers.
-With 720Wh capacity and multiple charging ports – including USB, USB-C, AC, and DC – you can power everything from your laptop to your roof fan.
-BFT team member Courtney uses the RIVER Pro in her van to charge all electronics and it makes a great backup power source even if you have house batteries.
+If you need some extra power in your van, the EcoFlow RIVER Pro is a compact portable power station that provides a reliable and efficient source of power for van lifers.
+With 720Wh capacity and multiple charging ports – including USB, USB-C, AC, and DC – you can power everything from your laptop to a fan.

 The RIVER Pro is incredibly easy to use and can be charged using solar panels, a cigarette outlet while driving, or a wall outlet.
 What sets the EcoFlow apart from other power stations is that it can charge from 0-80% in 1 hour if plugged into a wall outlet – so in a pinch, you can easily recharge at a coffee shop in no time!